 What findings mean, recommendations

-This structure signals research rigor even for commercial content.
+This structure signals research rigor even for commercial content, much like how optimizing content for generative AI requires structured, citation-friendly formatting.

 Literature review format: Content synthesizing multiple perspectives earns Perplexity citations: